adrianzwz/TASA-Typeface-Collection/README.md

 [E-Fontbakery]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Flocalremotetw%2FTASA-Typeface-Collection%2Fgh-pages%2Fbadges%2FTASAExplorer%2Foverall.json&label=FontBakery%20QA%20(Explorer)
 [O-Fontbakery]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Flocalremotetw%2FTASA-Typeface-Collection%2Fgh-pages%2Fbadges%2FTASAExplorer%2Foverall.json&label=FontBakery%20QA%20(Orbiter)

-The TASA Typeface Collection is a suite of two typefaces, TASA Explorer and TASA Orbiter, originally designed for [Taiwan Space Agency(TASA)](https://www.tasa.org.tw/en-US), and released under the SIL Open Font License.
+The TASA Typeface Collection is a suite of two typefaces, TASA Explorer and TASA Orbiter, two typefaces originally commissioned by the [Taiwan Space Agency (TASA)](https://www.tasa.org.tw/en-US) as part of its institutional rebrand, and released under the SIL Open Font License.

 TASA Explorer is a geometric sans-serif designed to echo the adventurous spirit of space exploration.
 Its vertically cut terminals and sharp-angled corners lend a bold, assertive character that commands attention.
 Subtle contrast between thick and thin strokes adds visual fluidity, preventing the geometric structure from feeling rigid.

-TASA Orbiter takes a more pragmatic approach, reflecting the technical precision required in space operations.
+TASA Orbiter takes a more pragmatic approach, reflecting the technical precision of space operations.
 The neo-grotesque design is built from a systematic vocabulary of recurring shapes, featuring slightly squarish counters and right-angled turns.

 Both typefaces are available in 5 weights (Regular, Medium, SemiBold, Bold, ExtraBold) and can be used as either static font files or variable fonts with a weight axis.